 - 252 Comments

 Thanks for your support.
 This petition has now ended.

 Facebook claims to care about climate change.
-However, a world-first 40-page report by Stop Funding Heat found that Facebook is systematically failing to tackle climate denial on its platform.
+However, two recent reports by Stop Funding Heat find that Facebook is profiting, both directly and indirectly, from climate denial and misinformation.